atlosdotorg/atlos/policy/TERMS_OF_USE.md

 ## 4\.
 Refraining from Certain Activities

 The Atlos catalog only exists because of the vibrant community of users like you who collaborate to write, edit, and curate the content.
 We happily welcome your participation in this community.
 We encourage you to be civil and polite in your interactions with others in the community, to act in good faith, and to make edits and contributions aimed at furthering the mission of the shared project.
-To maintain a healthy community, we require all users to abide by the [Atlos Rules](https://github.com/milesmcc/atlos/blob/main/policy/RULES.md).

 Certain activities, whether legal or illegal, may be harmful to other users and violate our rules, and some activities may also subject you to liability.
 Therefore, for your own protection and for that of other users, you may not engage in such activities on our sites.
 These activities include, but are not limited to: